hbctraining/Intro-to-R-flipped/lessons/11b_Custom_Functions_ggplot2.md

 ## Learning Objectives

-* Apply custom function to generate consistent plots.
+* Apply the custom function to generate consistent plots.

 ## Consistent formatting using custom functions